Goldschmidt classification: Lithophile elements

 Lithophile elements mainly consist of the highly reactive metals of the s- and f-blocks.
 They also include a small number of reactive nonmetals, and the more reactive metals of the d-block such as titanium, zirconium and vanadium.
-Lithophile derives from "lithos" which means "rock", and "phileo" which means "love".

 Most lithophile elements form very stable ions with an electron configuration of a noble gas (sometimes with additional f-electrons).
-The few that do not, such as silicon, phosphorus and boron, form extremely strong covalent bonds with oxygen – often involving pi bonding.
-Their strong affinity for oxygen causes lithophile elements to associate very strongly with silica, forming relatively low-density minerals that thus float to the Earth's crust.
-The more soluble minerals formed by the alkali metals tend to concentrate in seawater or extremely arid regions where they can crystallise.
-The less soluble lithophile elements are concentrated on ancient continental shields where all soluble minerals have been weathered.
+The few that do not, such as silicon, phosphorus and boron, form strong covalent bonds with oxygen, often involving pi bonding.
+Their strong affinity for oxygen causes lithophile elements to associate very strongly with silica, forming relatively low-density minerals that thus rose towards the crust during planetary differentiation.
+The more soluble minerals formed by the alkali metals tend to concentrate in seawater or arid regions where they can crystallise.
+The less soluble lithophile elements are concentrated on ancient continental shields where soluble minerals have been weathered.

-Because of their strong affinity for oxygen, most lithophile elements are enriched in the Earth's crust relative to their abundance in the solar system.
+Because of their strong affinity for oxygen, most lithophile elements are enriched in the Earth's crust relative to their abundance in the Solar System.
 The most reactive s- and f-block metals, which form either saline or metallic hydrides, are known to be extraordinarily enriched on Earth as a whole relative to their solar abundances.
-This is because during the earliest stages of the Earth's formation the reaction that controlled the stable form of each chemical element was its ability to form compounds with hydrogen.
+This is because during the earliest stages of the Earth's formation, the abundance of stable forms of each element was determined by how readily it forms volatile hydrides; these volatiles then could "escape" the proto-Earth, leaving behind those elements unreactive with hydrogen.
 Under these conditions, the s- and f-block metals were strongly enriched during the formation of the Earth.
 The most enriched elements are rubidium, strontium and barium, which between them account for over 50 percent by mass of all elements heavier than iron in the Earth's crust.